Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 If the returned pointer falls below `secret_addr + 0x10000`, the program nullifies `ptr[idx]`, so we never get a direct handle to the secret.
 The straightforward approach of pointing an allocation at `secret_addr` and calling `puts` on it is closed off.

-The problem with the guard check is that it fires after every `malloc`.
 A correct implementation would have validated before calling `malloc`:

 ```c title="/challenge/seeking-smuggled-secrets-easy :: main() :: Pseudocode" showLineNumbers